Our Standards of Business Conduct compliance

 All business units worldwide complete an annual self-assessment against our key audit controls, in which they confirm they have adequate procedures in place to support SoBC compliance.

-In addition, all staff working across the Group are required to complete an annual sign-off, confirming their commitment and adherence to the SoBC and disclosing and/or updating any personal conflicts of interest.
+All staff working across the Group are required to complete an annual sign-off, confirming their commitment and adherence to the SoBC and disclosing and/or updating any personal conflicts of interest.

 Continuous information on compliance with the Standards through the year is gathered at a global level and reported to the Regional Audit and CSR committees, and quarterly to the Board Audit Committee.